 - Reduced recovery time

 It is important to thoroughly discuss the possibility of cryotherapy and various other treatment options with your physician in order to find the right solution for you and your case of prostate cancer.
-If you are considering cryotherapy and would like more information from the providers at Louisiana Healthcare Associates about this process, please call (985) 892-6811 today to set up an appointment at our local office.
-We also accept appointment requests online via our secure form.
+If you are considering cryotherapy and would like more information from our urology specialist at Louisiana Healthcare Associates.
+Please call (985) 892-6811 to set up an appointment at our urology office in Covington, LA, or requests an appointment online via our secure form.